westarlabs/sirius/sirius-wallet/README.md

 ## Begin to use
 	Assume Bob and Alice need to do some mirco pay for each other.

-	1. Create a REPL for Bob and Alice
+	1. Regisger account in hub
 	   ```
-	   >java -jar $lib_path/starcoind-1.0-SNAPSHOT-all.jar Bob
-	   bob>
-       ```
-	   Same as Alice

-	2. Regisger account in hub
-	   ```
 	   bob>wallet reg
 	   ```

-	3. Display your hub account
+	2. Display your hub account
 	   ```
 	   bob>wallet account
 	   {